 If you ask eight-year-old Vivian about the Tooth Fairy, she has plenty to say…and draw.
 In fact, her artwork was the winner of our February Tooth Fairy Tales contest on Facebook.

 “I think of the Tooth Fairy as a businesswoman because she has to be professional to get all of the teeth, and she needs a briefcase to record the teeth when she picks them up,” Vivian shares.
+I wonder how modern her entrepreneurial skills are, does she use application development tools?
+Joking aside, it is arguable that the tooth fairy is the first embodiment of an empowered female businesswoman that our children will interact with.

 And she just may have it exactly right.
 She’s been visited by the Tooth Fairy nine times since the age of six, which makes her a bit of an expert.